Suicide prevention: Warning signs

-Additionally, the National Institute for Mental Health includes feeling burdensome, and strong feelings of pain—either emotional or physical—as warning signs that someone may attempt suicide.

-Direct talks
+Direct talk for assessment

 An effective way to assess suicidal thoughts is to talk with the person directly, to ask about depression, and assess suicide plans as to how and when it might be attempted.
 Contrary to popular misconceptions, talking with people about suicide does not plant the idea in their heads.
 However, such discussions and questions should be asked with care, concern and compassion.
 The tactic is to reduce sadness and provide assurance that other people care.
 The WHO advises to not say everything will be all right nor make the problem seem trivial, nor give false assurances about serious issues.
 The discussions should be gradual and specifically executed when the person is comfortable about discussing their feelings.
 ICARE (Identify the thought, Connect with it, Assess evidence for it, Restructure the thought in positive light, Express or provide room for expressing feelings from the restructured thought) is a model of approach used here.

-Screening

-The U.S. Surgeon General has suggested that screening to detect those at risk of suicide may be one of the most effective means of preventing suicide in children and adolescents.
-There are various screening tools in the form of self-report questionnaires to help identify those at risk such as the Beck Hopelessness Scale and Is Path Warm?.
-A number of these self-report questionnaires have been tested and found to be effective for use among adolescents and young adults.
-There is however a high rate of false-positive identification and those deemed to be at risk should ideally have a follow-up clinical interview.
-The predictive quality of these screening questionnaires has not been conclusively validated so it is not possible to determine if those identified at risk of suicide will actually die by suicide.
-Asking about or screening for suicide does not create or increase the risk.

-In approximately 75 percent of suicides, the individuals had seen a physician within the year before their death, including 45 to 66 percent within the prior month.
-Approximately 33 to 41 percent of those who died by suicide had contact with mental health services in the prior year, including 20 percent within the prior month.
-These studies suggest an increased need for effective screening.
-Many suicide risk assessment measures are not sufficiently validated, and do not include all three core suicidality attributes (i.e., suicidal affect, behavior, and cognition).
-A study published by the University of New South Wales has concluded that asking about suicidal thoughts cannot be used as a reliable predictor of suicide risk.